antoine-richard/jquery-server-observer/README.md

 * `jQuery.serverObserver.enable(options)` - Starts observing the server availability.

 	The `options` parameter is a set of key/value pairs that configure the Server Observer:

-	* `url` - _Optional_ - A _ping_ URL on which a HEAD HTTP request will be sent to check the server availability.
+	* `url` - _Optional_ - An URL which will be _pinged_ to check the server availability.
 If no URL is provided, only user-sent Ajax requests will be observed.
 	* `frequency` - _Optional, default: 3000_ - Time between each _ping_ (in milliseconds).
+	* `method` - _Optional, default: HEAD_ - Type of the ping request.
 	* `onServerOnline` - Function to be called when the server becomes available.
 	* `onServerOffline` - Function to be called when the server becomes unavailable.